 Can I introduce a kitten to an adult cat using the same method?

 Yes.
 Kittens are often more adaptable, but adult cats may take longer to accept them.
 Age pairing doesn’t guarantee success — temperament matters more.
 Follow the same phases and watch for signs the adult cat is overwhelmed (constant hiding from a pestering kitten, refusal to eat, aggression).
 Kittens have higher energy and may need separate play sessions to avoid exhausting the adult.
+Senior cats (10+) paired with kittens under six months often struggle with the energy mismatch.
+That’s a welfare concern, not a training issue.

 What if they hiss at each other during Phase 4?